martinmoene/string-lite/README.md

 strip: string with characters in set removed from left and right of string [" \t\n"]
 join: string with strings from collection joined separated by given separator
 split: split string into vector of string_view given delimiter - literal_delimiter
-split_left: split string into two-element tuple given delimiter - forward - literal_delimiter
+split_left: split string into two-element tuple given set of delimiter characters - forward
-split_right: split string into two-element tuple given delimiter - reverse - literal_delimiter[TODO]
+split_right: split string into two-element tuple given set of delimiter characters - reverse
 compare: negative, zero or positive for lsh is less than, equal to or greater than rhs operator==(): true if lhs string is equal to rhs string operator!=(): true if lhs string is not equal to rhs string